 I was intending to attend the Think Out Loud Club in London, however due to timing I was unable to attend.

 I presented at FOTE 14 in London.

 I attended the ALT Conference in Warwick.

-I am hoping to attend Learning Without Frontiers – alas it was cancelled.
+I was hoping to attend Learning Without Frontiers – alas it was cancelled.

 I attended FOTE 12 in London.